nathannye/crawl-me-maybe/packages/sitemap/README.md

 ### Why Not Arbitrary Splits?
 Splitting purely by number (`sitemap-001.xml`, `sitemap-002.xml`) is discouraged: search engines prefer semantically meaningful sitemaps (content type, section, language, etc), which helps with crawl diagnostics and priority.
+Plus, if you're sorry ass has to look thru an xml sitemap, going through numeric ones to find what you need is a dreadful experience.

 ---